 Clean clothing, yummy food, a nice smelling and clean bathroom, a well made bed (I'm into that), pleasant surroundings, and a wife/mommy who is not stressed out because she gets very irritated if the house is a hot mess.

 A weekly homemaking routine to the rescue!

 So what exactly is a Weekly Homemaking Routine?

-Well my weekly homemaking routine reminds me of what I need to do on any given day so that things don’t go undone.
-It’s a schedule that does generally change.
+My weekly homemaking routine reminds me of what I need to do on any given day so that things don't go undone.

-When you are manager of your home that means you’re in charge of making sure things in the home get done and run smoothly and what better way than to set up a weekly routine to guide you along?
+When you are manager of your home that means you're in charge of making sure things in the home get done and run smoothly.
+What better way than to set up a weekly routine to guide you along?